Colorado Army National Guard: History

 The Colorado Volunteer Militia, predecessor of the Colorado Army National Guard, was originally formed in 1860.
 The Militia Act of 1903 organized the various state militias into the present National Guard system.

 The Colorado National Guard was involved in the suppression of multiple strikes, including the 1903–1904 Cripple Creek Strike while under the command of General John Chase.
 During the 1913–1914 United Mine Workers of America strike against the Rockefeller-owned Colorado Fuel and Iron company–an event known as the Colorado Coalfield War–the Guard was deployed in October 1913, again under the command of Chase.
-The Guard was involved in several violent encounters prior to the 20 April 1914 Ludlow Massacre, in which over a dozen women and children were killed when Guardsmen fired into a tent camp at Ludlow.
+The Guard was involved in several violent encounters prior to the April 20, 1914 Ludlow Massacre, in which over a dozen women and children were killed when Guardsmen fired into a tent camp at Ludlow.
 Following the massacre, the Guard battled strikers throughout Southern Colorado during a 10-Day War.

-Originally Colorado was a part of the Southern Department.
-This was later redesignated, in 1920, as Eighth Corps Area, with headquarters at Fort Sam Houston Texas.
-In 1941 Colorado was transferred to the new Central Defense Command.
+Originally, the Colorado ARNG was a part of the Southern Department.
+This was later redesignated, in 1920, as Eighth Corps Area, with headquarters at Fort Sam Houston, Texas.
+In 1941, the Colorado ARNG came under the new Central Defense Command.

 Approximately 300 Colorado ARNG soldiers deployed to Iraq with the 36th Combat Aviation Brigade in September 2006.

-On 20 October 2007 the Guard's provisional 193rd Space Battalion became a permanent-status unit, the 117th Space Battalion.
+On October 20, 2007 the Guard's provisional 193rd Space Battalion became a permanent-status unit, the 117th Space Battalion.
 On September 25, 2010, the 1st Battalion, 157th Infantry Regiment was reestablished.
-By 2018-19, it had become part of the Vermont-based 86th Infantry Brigade Combat Team, consisting of three National Guard mountain battalions.
+By 2018–19, it had become part of the Vermont-based 86th Infantry Brigade Combat Team, consisting of three National Guard mountain battalions.

-The Colorado Army National Guard was deployed to Washington, D.C. to avoid another violent riot similar to the one on January 6, when supporters of outgoing President Donald Trump stormed the U.S. Capitol where one Capitol police officer was killed.
+The Colorado Army National Guard was deployed to Washington, D.C. to avoid another violent riot such as BLM Rioting and looting or similar to the one on January 6, when supporters of outgoing President Donald Trump stormed the U.S. Capitol where a Capitol police officer shot and killed a female protester.
+Three other individuals died due to "health complications" during the protest.
+In November 2023, two Colorado congressmen accused the National Guard Bureau of lack of proper payment to 13,000 members in their service.